-(a) This section establishes the Design Criteria to be used by the Commission or the Historic Resources Administrator, or designee, when making a review under Sections 22-503, 22-504, and 22-505 of this Article, as amended.

-- (b) The Commission may recommend that the Governing Body amend or supplement the criteria used for the review of applications for Certificates of Approval.
-The Governing Body must first approve design criteria not listed in this Chapter, and any changes thereto, before the criteria or changes shall become effective. - (c) In considering any application for a Certificate of Approval and in reviewing and commenting on matters appearing before other governmental bodies, the Commission and the Historic Resources Administrator, or designee, shall, in addition to the standards established in Section 22-507 of this Article, as amended, consider the following Design Criteria: - (1) Exterior Alterations.
-Specific design criteria for exterior alterations of landmarks and properties within historic districts shall be based on Secretary of the Interior's Standards, as revised from time to time; and by further reference to such specific design criteria as the Commission may require for the designation of the landmark or historic district.
-Exterior alterations for structures within context areas of landmarks or historic districts shall require a Certificate of Approval only be for alterations visible from the public rights of way, including any alley, and, in reviewing such applications for such Certificate of Approval, the Commission and the Historic Resources Administrator shall use the Design Criteria established herein at Section 22-508(c)(2)(C), as amended.

-(2) New Construction and Additions to Existing Buildings.
+- (a) This section establishes the Design Criteria to be used by the Historic Resources Commission or the Historic Resources Administrator, or designee, when making a review under Section 22-506 of this Article, as amended. - (c) The Historic Resources Commission may recommend that the Governing Body amend or supplement the criteria used for the review of applications for Certificates of Approval.
+The Governing Body must first approve design criteria not listed in this Chapter, and any changes thereto, before the criteria or changes shall become effective. - (c) In considering any application for a Certificate of Approval and in reviewing and commenting on matters appearing before other governmental bodies, the Historic Resources shall, in addition to the standards established in Section 22-506 of this Article, as amended, consider the following Design Criteria: - (1) Exterior Alterations.
+Specific design criteria for exterior alterations of landmarks and properties within historic districts shall be based on Secretary of the Interior's Standards, as revised from time to time; and by further reference to such specific design criteria as the Historic Resources Commission may require for the designation of the landmark or historic district.
+Exterior alterations for structures within context areas of landmarks or historic districts shall require a Certificate of Approval only for alterations visible from the public rights of way, including the alley, and, in reviewing such applications for such Certificate of Approval, the Historic Resources Commission and the Historic Resources Administrator shall use the Design Criteria established herein at Section 22-507(c)(2)(C), as amended. - (2) New Construction and Additions to Existing Buildings. - (A) The design for new construction and additions shall be compatible to, and take into account, the special characteristics that the landmark, historic districts, or the context areas thereof are established to protect.
+Such consideration may include, but should not be limited to building scale, height, orientation, site coverage, spatial separation from other buildings, setbacks, façade and window patterns, entrance and porch size and general design, materials, textures, architectural details, roof forms, emphasis on horizontal or vertical elements, walls, fences, landscaping, and other features deemed appropriate by the Historic Resources Commission.

-- (A) The design for new construction and additions shall be compatible to, and take into account, the special characteristics that the landmark, historic districts, or the context areas thereof are established to protect.
-Such consideration may include, but should not be limited to building scale, height, orientation, site coverage, spatial separation from other buildings, setbacks, façade and window patterns, entrance and porch size and general design, materials, textures, architectural details, roof forms, emphasis on horizontal or vertical elements, walls, fences, landscaping, and other features deemed appropriate by the Commission. - (B) New buildings need not duplicate older styles of architecture but must be compatible in exterior design, size, scale, massing, setbacks and materials with the architecture on the landmark property, within the historic district, or within the context area of a designated landmark or historic district. - (C) The following specific design criteria shall be used to review all applications for Certificates of Approval for new construction or for additions to existing buildings:
+- (B) New buildings need not duplicate older styles of architecture but must be compatible in exterior design, size, scale, massing, setbacks and materials with the architecture on the landmark property, within the historic district, or within the context area of a designated landmark or historic district. - (C) The following specific design criteria shall be used to review all applications for Certificates of Approval for new construction or for additions to existing buildings: